 Even without India, RCEP will still be the world’s largest free trade agreement.

-Australia will work towards ratification of the RCEP Agreement in 2021.
+Australia is working towards ratification of the RCEP Agreement in late 2021.

 For more information on the agreed RCEP outcomes, refer to FTA outcome documents.